Skip to main content

 What you will study

-The Master of Physiotherapy course comprises 48 credit points of study.
+To earn the Master of Physiotherapy course, students must complete 48 credit points.
 Unless otherwise indicated, each unit is worth three credit points.

 Entry requirements